 Interested parties can receive a copy of the slides from this presentation by writing directly to RFS from the contact page of this web site and asking for a copy.

 RFS is conducting a Rainforest Discovery Session today in Daytona Beach, Florida, for 50 Daytona movers and shakers.
 Henry Doss is onsite and Joe Sterling is co-facilitating and providing graphic capture (remotely via WebEx).
-The group is examining their local innovation ecosystem with the aid of our Rainforest Scorecard (download a free copy from our site).
+The group is examining their local innovation ecosystem with the aid of our Rainforest Scorecard.
 They will be synthesizing strategic issues and developing initiatives from Scorecard data.
 Those actions will help Daytona improve its innovation ecosystem and thereby improve economic development and collaboration in the region.

 ==== www.InnovateDaytona.com ====